 Document management is a term that has been around for a long time - since the 1980s.
-But what exactly is a document management system?
-In an age where we’re bombarded by terms such as enterprise content management (ECM), case management, knowledge management, and content services platforms (CSP), where does document management system software fit in, and how does it compare?
+But what exactly is a document management system - DMS?
+In an age where we’re bombarded by terms such as Enterprise Content Management system, case management, knowledge management, and content services platforms (CSP), where does document management system software fit in, and how does it compare?

 My intention with this post is to help explain what a document management system is (AND isn’t), share details of key features and benefits, explain why the document management industry is still alive and kicking, and how it has evolved to become a component of what is now commonly referred to as content services.